pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 We are excited to announce the biggest update to our popular [SnapshotTesting][gh-snapshot-testing] library since 1.0: _inline_ snapshot testing.
+This allows your text-based snapshots to live right in the test source code, rather than in an external file:

 [gh-snapshot-testing]: http://github.com/pointfreeco/swift-snapshot-testing